 It has become a fashion for high-ticket course creators to add mindset-related videos in their courses when it’s not required.

 It gives them a gateway route if you fail.

 They will say you don’t have the right mindset to succeed.

-Let me make it very clear I am not against people who are selling high ticket courses.
+Let me make it very clear I am not against people who are selling high-ticket courses.

 But I am against course creators who are unnecessarily adding fake urgency, a lot of fluff and low-quality bonuses just to increase the cost of the course.

-Course creator should charge the real value of the course rather than the inflated one.
+Course creators should charge the real value of the course rather than the inflated one.
 There are a lot of gullible people who are not financially well off falling for this marketing trap and losing their hard-earned money.

 That is what I am against.